-Anery + Lavender - (\$80-100) Some cornsnakes are known
+Anery + Lavender -Some cornsnakes are known homozygous

-homozygous for both traits, and look like typical lavenders as adults.
-Meanwhile other known anery lavenders take on an intermediate appearance.
+for both traits, and look like typical lavenders as adults.
+Photo by Kat Hall -Meanwhile other known anery CornOuest lavenders take on an intermediate appearance.
 This might be a result of variation in iridophore density and/or distribution between each lavender corn, as well as the amount of reds the lavender gene eliminates or leaves present.